Customer Service Automation During COVID-19. When and How to Use it Right

 “We've been a lot busier," said Domino's delivery driver and pie maker Noah Reedy to WQOW.
 “We're up 21% overall in sales.
 As a delivery driver, I'm in and out the door all the time, which is great because people are very appreciative of us and we're very appreciative of them.
 It's every little pizza boy's dream."

 What people are buying during the quarantine

-New research by Nielsen has shown that people are not only stockpiling emergency supplies and groceries, but they’re also starting to think beyond emergency items.
+New research by Nielsen has shown that people are not only stockpiling emergency supplies and groceries but also starting to think beyond emergency items.
 “In the U.S., sales of aerosol disinfectants, for example, were up 19%, while air cleaners and purifier sales were up nearly 3% in the week.
 Longer-term, we expect similar ripple sales in hand and body lotion—simply because an increased focus on hand washing and disinfecting will have a negative effect on the skin.”

 Based on Nielsen Spectra demographic matching, Nielsen found that top potential cross-merchandising products include disposable diapers, baby food, and baby needs.